Suryakiranrao/Car-Sharing/README.md

   &nbsp;&nbsp;&nbsp;3)Trips Deleting.<br/>
   &nbsp;&nbsp;&nbsp;4)Searching for the trips.<br/>

-4.There is also a Profile page where the user is able to change the Profile Picture, Username, Password and even the Email<br/>
+4.There is also a Profile page where the user is able to change the Profile Picture, Username, Password and <br/>
-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;address using a secure system.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;even the Email address using a secure system.